jamesmehorter/device-theme-switcher/readme.txt

 == Changelog ==

-*Version 1.2
+Version 1.2
-	*Added the handheld and tablet theme choices to the WordPress Dashboard Right Now panel *Update both GitHub and WordPress readme files to be better styled and versed *Added two wigets for users to put in their themes *Coding and efficiency improvments
+	Added the handheld and tablet theme choices to the WordPress Dashboard Right Now panel Update both GitHub and WordPress readme files to be better styled and versed Added two wigets for users to put in their themes Coding and efficiency improvments
-*Version 1.1
+Version 1.1
-	*Bug fixes
+	Bug fixes
-    *Efficency improvements
+    Efficency improvements
-*Version 1.0
+Version 1.0
-	*First Public Stable Release
+	First Public Stable Release

+== Upgrade Notice ==

+Auto Updating this plugin is OK.
+Your saved settings for this plugin will never be changed when updating.
+You can even deactivate / reactivate this plugin without ever losing those settings.
+Deleteing the plugin correctly (from within the Admin > Plugins page) is the only way to remove the plugin settings.

+== Credits ==

+This plugin is powered by the MobileESP PHP library created by Anthony Hand (http://code.google.com/p/mobileesp/).

+This plugin is based on the concepts provided by Jonas Vorwerk's (http://www.jonasvorwerk.com/) Mobile theme switcher plugin, and Jeremy Arntz's (http://www.jeremyarntz.com/) Mobile Theme Switcher plugin.

+Copyright (C) 2011 James Mehorter